Length of Eligibility

 The DSF Scholarship is renewable for up to a total of four consecutive years.

 Your DSF Scholarship eligibility period begins when you first apply and meet the initial eligibility requirements to become a DSF Finalist and part of a DSF Cohort.
-For example: New Applicants who become Finalists in 2020 are members of the 2020 Cohort.
-The 2020 Cohort’s first school year of eligibility is the 2020-21 school year and these students may continue to renew the DSF Scholarship through the 2023-24 school year.
+For example: New Applicants who become Finalists in 2022 will be members of the 2022 Cohort.
+The 2022 Cohort’s first school year of eligibility is the 2022-23 school year and these students may continue to renew the DSF Scholarship through the 2025-26 school year.

 Within your four-year period of DSF Scholarship eligibility, there are limits on how long you can renew the DSF Scholarship at certain types of colleges.